All Episodes

 This is an iHeart Podcast.

-She talked about her work efforts to entice workers to the state of South Dakota, and she came out with a number of ads.
+If you want to be a part of the program this Friday, so Governor Christy Noam, last time we had her on the program, she talked about her work efforts to entice workers to the state of South Dakota, and she came out with a number of ads.

 I'm going to play two of them for you here.

-Both ads, if you haven't seen them, are very well done and very funny, but uh let me play them for you.
+Both ads, if you haven't seen them, are very well done and very funny, but let me play them for you.

-South Dakota's hiring as the first state to bounce back from the pandemic, we've got one of the nation's strongest economies, and more jobs than we can fill.
+We've got one of the nation's strongest economies and more jobs than we can fill.

-That's why I'm pitching in.
+That's why I'm pigeon in.

 The average starting salary for an apprentice is $77,000 a year without paying a penny in personal state income tax.